Skip to main content

 Real World: Fighting the War on Drugs Using Geometry and Special Triangles

-This page titled 4.43: 30-60-90 Right Triangles is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.43: 30-60-90 Right Triangles is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation